os-js/manual.os-js.org/src/v3/tutorial/dialog/README.md

 ---
-description: OS.js v3 Dialog Tutorial
+description: This tutorial will show you how to use and create dialogs.
 full_title: Dialog Tutorial
 ---

 # Dialog Tutorial

-This tutorial will show you how to both create and implement dialogs.
+This tutorial will show you how to use and create dialogs.

 Dialogs are [Window](../window/README.md)s with pre-defined templates and actions.